-Price: 5 days 230 € / 4 days 200 €.
+Price for pupils located in Finland: 5 days 235 € / 4 days 205 €.
 Please note that meals are not included in the price, one must bring one’s own packed lunch to the course.

 During the family courses parents and their children build a hut village together.
 The family courses are usually on weekends.